Where We Went:

 What We Did:

 Relocation Day!
 After 3 weeks and 4500 kilometres, Dad dropped off our trusty trailer and our trendy silver bullet Ford Everest and we scaled down for our next big hop.
 A 6am maxi-cab pickup from our deluxe cabin at the Discovery Parks Perth Airport, for a 3 hour flight to Melbourne (thanks tail wind) and a layover at the airport before our quick one hour hop to Tasmania.
 As usual, Jetstar will super fun and helpful which made things easier.
-Sadly, we bid adieu to Cat, our travel companion since we left Canada so many miles and adventures ago.
-But we welcomed Jaci, who will be joining us for the many miles and adventures to come.
+We welcomed Jaci, who is joining us for the adventures to come.
 The three hour time change worked in our favour, with the kids able to go much later.
 Of course we took them to the airport half asleep in their pyjamas, which just added to their sense of fun.

 What We Ate: